Rarotonga, 2010

 (b) Example

-Assume a single recipient with a rent of $500 living alone in a bachelor apartment, with $200 chargeable (ie. deductible) income (this is NOT the same as gross employment income).
+Assume a single recipient with a total rent of $800 living alone in a bachelor apartment, with $300 chargeable (ie. deductible) income (this is not the same as gross employment income, this is the earnings clawback).
 Currently the calculation for this applicant is:

 -------